 - Dry rags

-- Dip a sponge or sandpaper in a bowl of water and squeeze.
-The sponge must be damp, not wet.
+- Dip an extra fine-grit waterproof sandpaper (440-grit) in a bowl of water and squeeze.
+The sandpaper must be damp, not wet.

-- Use the dampened sandpaper (or sponge) to wash the finish off random surface parts.
+- Use the dampened sandpaper to wash the finish off random surface parts.

 - Wipe some off the water while sanding.
 Wet-distressing can be messy.

-You can distress furniture without sanding.
-You can use a sponge, brush, steel wool, or scrubbing pad instead of sandpaper.
+You can distress furniture without sanding by using a sponge, brush, steel wool, or scrubbing pad instead of sandpaper.

 Milk Paint